 When the design team at Monte Carlo Yachts created their vision for how best to use the bow space, they went well beyond a sun pad and lounge seating.
 The bow area of the MCY 70 is an incredibly versatile space that transforms to support a multitude of roles, such as family sun area, casual entertaining or formal dining.
-The bow is accessed from the side decks guided via a Portuguese bridge around to enter on centerline.
+The bow is accessed from the side decks guided via a Portuguese bridge around to enter on the centerline.

 The entire deck space is finished in teak with an abundance of stainless steel hardware and accents.
-Moving all the way forward there is a step down into an area designed to allow crew to work the lines without having to bend over.
+Moving all the way forward there is a step down into an area designed to allow the crew to work the lines without having to bend over.
 The area is also a great place to sit and watch the ocean roll by.
-The deck surrounding the windlass is teak and there is stainless chaffing gear.
+The deck surrounding the windlass is teak and there is stainless chafing gear.

 The beautifully upholstered seating area consists of six main spaces, each large enough for an adult to lay down.
-If sitting up is preferred, MCY has designed clever seat backs that fold up.
-The two, half round teak tables are fully adjustable at the touch of a button and have a full length stainless hand rail inboard.
+If sitting up is preferred, MCY has designed clever seatbacks that fold up.
+The two, half-round teak tables are fully adjustable at the touch of a button and have a full-length stainless handrail inboard.

 Positioned all around the bow are pop-up LED lighting fixtures that add drama and ambiance.
-Just behind the lighting is the cap over the mounting point for the sun shade.
+Just behind the lighting is the cap over the mounting point for the sunshade.
 With the simple installation of a few poles, the entire bow area is covered in a fabric shelter.
 This bow area can easily accommodate a cocktail party of ten or more.
 This innovative area, combined with the space on the flying bridge and the cockpit, provide the MCY with usable outside deck space across her entire 70' (21.3 m) length.